 It’s been an amazing journey and we’ve achieved a new high in the beginning of this year with the roll-out of real-time blocking for sexually offensive and malicious ads in the in-app environment.
-This SDK solution, as recently covered in MarTech Series, provides a new level of continuous protection which is necessary to fight malvertising today and in the future, and it is unique to GeoEdge.
+This SDK solution provides a new level of continuous protection which is necessary to fight malvertising today and in the future, and it is unique to GeoEdge.

 Our prime focus is to protect publishers’ audiences from malicious and bad ads in the programmatic ecosystem.
 We monitor publisher’s ad inventory 24/7 to detect and block any malicious activity and quality issues in real-time, long before any damage can occur to the site/app user’s experience.